IFYates/Booksmart/README.md

 - ...Bookmarks _may_ have a thumbnail

 2.0
+- Alternative layouts
-- Alternative layouts (grid w/ custom resize)
+  - grid w/ custom resize
+  - columns
 - ?
 Optional central storage + sync
 - ?
 Widgets?
+- ?
+Central storage w/ private link for use on other browsers (inc. mobile)